w3f/polkadot-wiki/docs/general/constants-variables.md

 The minimum bond to create a Polkadot nomination pool is <RPC network="polkadot" path="query.nominationPools.minCreateBond" defaultValue={5000000000000} filter="humanReadable" />.

+#### Minimum Bond to Join a Nomination Pool

+The minimum bond to join a Polkadot nomination pool is <RPC network="polkadot" path="query.nominationPools.minJoinBond" defaultValue={10000000000} filter="humanReadable" />.

 #### Minimum Bond to Participate in Staking

 The minimum bond to nominate on Polkadot is <RPC network="polkadot" path="query.staking.minNominatorBond" defaultValue={2500000000000} filter="humanReadable"/> while the minimum amount to join a pool is <RPC network="polkadot" path="query.nominationPools.minJoinBond" defaultValue={10000000000} filter="humanReadable"/>.